Many analytic workloads require aggregations or joins on large datasets (such as fact tables), which can be slow or expensive when the data is large.

 revenue

-will match, and will roll up fromcustomer.id
+will match, and will roll up from customer.id

-will also match, and roll up. - A user query for
+will also match, and roll up.revenue

-If an entity has a composite key, then all parts of the key must present in the aggregate dataset to be able to leverage this functionality.
+totals (no groups) will match, and will roll up over all groups to get the total.If an entity has a composite key, then all parts of the key must present in the aggregate dataset to be able to leverage this functionality.

 When building pre-aggregates for additive metrics, always prefer entity keys, as that allows the preaggregate cache to accelerate a wider set of queries at once.